-56 "The Pridi Banomyong Story," Bangkok Post, 28 Nov.
-1974 or Pridi Banomyong, Ma vie mouvementée et mes 21 ans d'exil en Chine Populaire (Paris: UNESCON, 1972), pp. 71-5.
+The Pridi Banomyong story" in Bangkok Post, 28 Nov.
+1974 or Pridi Banomyong, Ma Vie Mouvementée et Mes 21 Ans d'Exil en Chine Populaire, Paris, 1972, pp. 71-75.
 In the quote Pridi wrote that there were people who got confused between himself and Phibun, but this would indicate that the thinking of the two men and their supporters concerning the Indochinese territories and Indochina liberation was largely alike.
-Both sides were part of the same political current, had a shared history and continuity; and there were only small differences in their political views.
-Wong Phonnikon wrote that Pridi lent his support to a conference of political leaders from Laos, Vietnam, Cambodia and Indonesia that was held in Bangkok around 23 July 1947; Wong Phonnikon, Nayobai Tangprathet thi Phung Prathana lae Naewkhwamkhit khong Than Pridi Phanomyong [A desirable diplomatic policy and Pridi Phanomyong's thought] (Bangkok: Khana Kammakan Damnoen Ngan Chalong 100 pi Chattakan Nai Pridi Phanomyong Ratthaburut Awuso, 1999), p.
-24. This conference issued a Bangkok declaration saying that they would stand united in their fight against the return of the colonial powers.
-Mahachon, the official organ of the Thai Communist Party, reported that the Southeast Asian League (Sannibat Echia Akkhane) was established on 8 September 1947 in Bangkok by representatives from five countries (Thailand, Vietnam, Indonesia, Cambodia and Laos).
-The purpose of the League was to promote friendship and understanding among nations in Southeast Asia, to co-operate with each other in the fight for independence, and to promote peace and the welfare of the people (Mahachon, No. 105, 14 Sept.
-1947, p.
-6); see also Christopher E. Goscha, Thailand and the Southeast Asian Networks of the Vietnamese Revolution, 1885-1954 (Richmond: Curzon, 1999), pp. 256-65.
+Both sides were part of the same political current, had an historical commonness and continuity; and there were only small differences in their political views.
+Wong Phonnikon, Nayobai tangprathet thi phung prathana lae naew khwamkhit khong than Pridi Phanomyong (A Desirable Diplomatic Policy and Pridi's Ideas) (in Thai), 1995, p.
+24, wrote that Pridi lent his support to a conference of political leaders from Laos, Vietnam, Cambodia and Indonesia that was held in Bangkok around 23 July 1947.
+This conference issued a Bangkok declaration saying that they would stand united in their fight against the return of the colonial powers.
+Mahachon, the official organ of the Thai Communist Party reported that the Southeast Asian League (Sannibat Echia Akhane) was established on 8 September 1947 in Bangkok by representatives from 5 nations (Thai, Vietnam, Indonesia, Khmer and Lao).
+The purpose of the league was to promote further friendship and understanding among nations in Southeast Asia, to cooperate with each other in order to fight for independence, to promote peace and the welfare of the people (Mahachon (in Thai) No. 105, 14 Sept.
+1947 p.
+6).